martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 - w - writes data from the PC infile to the pack.
 Modifies the pack ID bytes (to set as a rampack or adjust pack size) if certain flags are set in the Python program.
 - 0 - prints the contents of the first 256 bytes of the pack as a hex dump, the zero page, addresses 0x0 to 0xFF.
 - 1 - prints the contents of the second 256 bytes of the pack as a hex dump, addresses 0x100 to 0x1FF.
-- t - adds a test record with the text "TEST DATA" to the main data file.
+- t - adds a test record with the text "TEST" to the main data file.
 - m - swaps between rampak and datapak modes.
 - x - exits the menu and allows the pack to be removed.